CCurl/lsp/README.md

 ## How it works
 Since TC generates assembly code for FASM, forward branches are not a problem.<br/>
-TC breake the input stream into tokens.<br/>
+TC breaks the input stream into a stream of tokens.<br/>
-TC implements a sort of state-machine where the current token is associated with some code.<br/>
+The current token is associated with some code.<br/>
 That code can look at the next token (if necessary) and decide what to do next.<br/>

 ### Grammar